akandeayomide862-create/DecodeLabs_Project.2_Ayomide_Adesola_Akande/README.md

 ## 🏁 Conclusion
 The analysis provided valuable insights into sales performance, customer behavior, and operational challenges.
 The findings demonstrate how data-driven decision-making can support business growth and improve overall business performance.

+## 🏷️ Internship Context

+This project was completed as part of the **DecodeLabs Data Analytics Internship Program**.
+Power BI was used to analyze and visualize e-commerce sales data, uncovering trends in customer behavior, product performance, payment preferences, and revenue patterns to support data-driven decision-making.